 If you have never heard of California Early garlic plants, you are in for a treat.
 This is one garlic plant to remember.
 California Early garlic is an easy-to-grow softneck with great flavor.
 On top of that, it stores well after harvest, up to six months or more.

 California Early garlic plants, sometimes termed “Cal-Early,” grow garlic heads with lovely ivory skins just flushed with a little purple.
-This dependable variety produces 10-16 cloves per head.
+This dependable variety produces 10 to 16 cloves per head.

 When to Plant California Early